redis/node-redis/README.md

     npm install redis

-For portability, a pure JavaScript reply parser is used by default.
 Pieter Noordhuis has provided a binding to the official `hiredis` C library, which is non-blocking and fast.
 To use `hiredis`, do:

     npm install hiredis redis

 If `hiredis` is installed, `node_redis` will use it by default.
+Otherwise, a pure JavaScript parser will be used.

+If you use `hiredis`, be sure to rebuild it whenever you upgrade your version of node.
+There are mysterious failures that can happen between node and native code modules after a node upgrade.

 ## Why so many Redis clients for node?

 `node_redis` is actively maintained, works in the latest versions of node, is published in `npm`, is used by many people, including many sites in production.
 This library has been worked on by key contributors to both Redis and node.js.